amrancz/amran.cz/content/writing/2020/deep-work-in-practice/index.md

 - reviewing others' designs
 - writing an article or preparing a presentation

-Since my job is designing digital products, I can only specific to that but you can get a better idea of what deep work might be.
+Since my job is designing digital products, I can be only specific to that but you can get a better idea of what deep work might be.

 ### Timing